umadevi0/webD-projects/TO_DO_LIST/ReadMe.md

 - **Task Management:** Mark tasks as completed by clicking on them, and delete tasks by clicking the delete button.
 - **Date and Time:** Each task includes the date and time it was added.
 - **Delete All:** Remove all tasks with a single click using the "Delete All" button.
+- **Persistent Storage:** Tasks are saved, so even if the browser is refreshed, your tasks will be restored.

 ## Technologies Used